 One reason is to filter pollutants before they enter a natural body of water like the Fishkill Creek.
 Another reason is to filter water of pollutants before they reach a man-made storm sewer system.
-If run-off from a rain event reaches a creek or sewer before filtering through soil it is very likely the water run-off will be polluted and in turn pollute the body of water which it enters such as the Fishkill Creek.
+If run-off from a rain event reaches a creek or sewer before filtering through soil it is very likely the water run-off will be polluted and in turn pollute the body of water which it enters.

 One online source Wikepedia states that a rain garden is "a planted depression that is designed to absorb rainwater runoff from impervious urban areas like roofs, driveways, walkways, and compacted lawn areas."
 The source continues to tell us that, "this reduces rain runoff by allowing stormwater to soak into the ground as opposed to flowing into storm drains and surface waters which causes erosion, water pollution, flooding, and diminished groundwater."